 Each of these substances has been used to provoke deeply spiritual experiences, and you can find lots of information about them online.
 Many people take them casually, but that may lead to psychological damage rather than spiritual enlightenment.

 The trick is to use the right combination of the set, and setting.
 In his book, The Psychedelic Experience, Timothy Leary, the famous advocate of psychedelic research, described these two elements in the following way:

-The nature of the experience depends almost entirely on set and setting.
+The nature of the experience depends almost entirely on the set and setting.
 Set denotes the preparation of the individual, including his personality structure and his mood at the time.
-Setting is physical — the weather, the room’s atmosphere; social — feelings of persons present towards one another; and cultural — prevailing views as to what is real.
+The setting is physical — the weather, the room’s atmosphere; social — feelings of persons present towards one another; and cultural — prevailing views as to what is real.

 DMT – the spiritual molecule